Dental Crowns in Whitehouse

 Breaking or damaging a tooth affects both your appearance and your health.
 You may find yourself hiding your smile in public or in pictures.
 A chipped or fractured tooth also puts you at risk for a number of dental issues, including cavities, decay and even tooth loss.

-At Dental Health Associates of Whitehouse, Drs.
-Andrew Huntzinger, Kirk McKibben and Steven Lantzy are committed to offering safe and effective dental solutions that help our patients achieve both optimal oral health and a radiant smile.
-Crowns and bridges are dental restorations used to restore both the health and look of natural teeth.
-Crafted from porcelain and custom-made to meet your specific needs, these dental restorations are long-lasting and blend seamlessly into your smile.
+At Dental Health Associates of Whitehouse, Dr. Huntzinger is committed to offering safe and effective dental solutions that help patients achieve both optimal oral health and a radiant smile.
+Crowns are dental restorations used to restore the health and look of natural teeth.
+Crafted from porcelain or ceramic composite, crowns are long-lasting and blend seamlessly into your smile.

-To learn more about dental crowns and bridges, please contact Dental Health Associates of Whitehouse today.
+To learn more about dental crowns, please contact Dental Health Associates of Whitehouse today.